Retinal Implants Market

 -

-In November 2023, Second Sight earned FDA approval for its cutting‑edge Orion Visual Prosthesis System, offering a broader visual field and sharper resolution compared to its predecessors.
+In November 2023, Second Sight received FDA approval for its advanced Orion Visual Prosthesis System, designed to provide users with a wider visual field and sharper image resolution.
+The innovation marks a major step forward in restoring functional vision for visually impaired patients.

 -